Improving health outcomes of military families through collective impact.

 By focusing on health-related social needs that impact military families most, such as food insecurity, social isolation and tobacco and alcohol use, we can provide the support and care needed to help Active Duty Service Members (ADSM), Reservists, those on National Guard and their families be ready to meet the needs of their service and country.

 Military spouses are the engine driving toward family resiliency in the military community.
 We are excited to partner with organizations like Humana Military that are committed to the education, empowerment, and advancement of military spouses.

 Through Military Health and Resilience, we look outside of our Humana Military walls to determine which community leaders are already working on improving the health of the military community and how we might act as a catalyst to bring together and lift up those existing programs.

-Humana Military’s population health strategy is a lever to aid in our mission of lowering healthcare costs.
+Humana Military’s collective impact strategy is a lever to aid in our mission of lowering healthcare costs.
 Through the projects we co-create with community organizations and military health influencers, we anticipate improvements to Healthy Days, non-emergent ER visits, re-hospitalizations, medication adherence and better management of chronic conditions.
 These improvements will lower healthcare costs for both beneficiaries and the government, while also setting the stage for a more medically ready and productive force.
 Studies, like this one from Gallup, have proven a connection between improved Healthy Days, a more productive workforce, and lowered healthcare costs.

 We want to connect with you!